mcmah309/error_set/README.md

 [<img alt="build status" src="https://img.shields.io/github/actions/workflow/status/mcmah309/error_set/ci.yml?branch=master&style=for-the-badge" height="20">](https://github.com/mcmah309/error_set/actions?query=branch%3Amaster)

-A concise way to define errors and ergonomically coerce a subset into a superset with with just `.into()`, or `?`.
+A concise way to define errors and ergonomically coerce a subset into a superset with with just `.into()` or `?`, and coerce between disjointed sets with `coerce!`.

 `error_set` was inspired by zig's [error set](https://ziglang.org/documentation/master/#Error-Set-Type) and works functionally the same.